-After the pharmacy receives a prescription from a health care provider, it will contact you to see if you want the medication filled immediately or at a later time.
-It is important that you respond each time you are contacted by the pharmacy, to let them know whether to ship, delay, or stop the new prescription.
+If you have never used our mail-order delivery and/or decide to stop automatic fills of new prescriptions, the pharmacy will contact you each time it gets a new prescription from a health care provider to see if you want the medication filled and shipped immediately.
+It is important that you respond each time you are contacted by the pharmacy, to let them know whether to ship, delay, or cancel the new prescription.